LaunchCodeEducation/lchs/src/chapters/more-flask/html-escaping.rst

       <iframe src="https://trinket.io/embed/html/7a12452a92" width="100%" height="400" frameborder="1" marginwidth="0" marginheight="0" allowfullscreen></iframe>

    #.
 Enter your favorite color, then click *Submit*.
 Examine the results page,
-      then click *Run* to return to the form.
+      then click the *Run* button to return to the form.
    #.
 Repeat step 1, but this time put ``<h1>`` tags around your choice.
 For
       example, ``<h1>vermilion</h1>``.
 Click *Submit* and notice how the results page looks different.